 The nonlinear programming FAQ was developed at the Optimization Technology Center of Northwestern University and Argonne National Laboratory.
-Changes are posted to Usenet newsgroup sci.op-research.
-Last modified: January 22, 2007.
-Broken links updated on July 31, 2013.
+The FAQ is no longer maintained.
+The last update of the content was January 22, 2007 with some broken links updated on July 31, 2013.

 What is Nonlinear Programming?